univention/univention-corporate-server/doc/app-center/lifecycle.rst

 Every app starts with its development.
-It involves the definition of the app in the App Provider Portal, providing the software solution as a Docker image (see :ref:`Get Started <get-started>`) and the integration of the solution with UCS, for example in the identity management area (see :ref:`Connection with Identity Management <connection-idm>`).
-This part of the life cycle can be divided into two steps: setup and integration.
+It involves the definition of the app in the App Provider Portal, providing the software solution as a Docker image, see :ref:`Get Started <get-started>`, and the integration of the solution with UCS, for example in the identity management area, see :ref:`Connection with Identity Management <connection-idm>`.
+This part of the lifecycle can be divided into two steps: setup and integration.

 .. _development-best-practice: